LZ497/chatbot/README.md

 **Text Version**

+After saving our trained [model](model/), we used Flask to deploy our chatbot system locally.

 As we have installed Flask, we create [app.py](app.py) file to generate routes for our web application, take input from HTML form and return response after processing chatbot.

 We add two features, text and image, in [chatbot.py](chatbot.py) file, and optimize [index.html](templates/index.html) to perform different actions based on different input conditions.